Feet forwards motorcycle: History

-The Fred Wood designed Whitwood monocar used OEC duplex steering, retractable outriggers, and tandem bucket seats, and was offered with engine sizes ranging from 250–996 cc between 1933 and 1935.
+The Fred Wood designed Whitwood monocar used OEC duplex steering, retractable outriggers, and tandem bucket seats, and was offered with engine sizes ranging from 250 to 996 cc between 1933 and 1935.

-In the 1950s NSU produced a feet forward fully enclosed monocoque construction "Flying Hammock" record breaker.
-The feet forward riding position allowed an exceptionally small frontal area.
+In the 1950s NSU produced the feet forward fully enclosed monocoque constructions by Gustav Adolf Baumm (1920–1955).
+The "Flying Hammock" riding position allowed an exceptionally small frontal area.
 The consequent low wind resistance made it possible for H.P.
-"Happy" Mueller to achieve 150 mph from a 150cc engine at the Utah Salt flats in 1956.
+"Happy" Mueller to achieve 150 mph from a 125cc engine at the Utah Salt flats in 1956.

 The first recognisably modern design was the 1975 Quasar, built by Malcolm Newell and Ken Leaman.
-The design was not a great commercial success - just 22 examples were sold up until 1982 - but it generated a great deal of interest, and started others thinking about the FF concept.
+The design was not a great commercial success – just 22 examples were sold up until 1982 – but it generated a great deal of interest, and started others thinking about the FF concept.
 Thomas Engelbach's own design of a feet forward motorcycle came in 1980, with the innovative patent for an automatic stabilizing system that incorporated outrigger wheels.
 The design was successfully tested but proved that the market was not ready for this model.